LoganXing/Github-demo/README.md

 # Github-demo
-study Gitub how to using.
+study Github how to using.